 4. Close the Sale & Prevent Cart Abandonment

-Getting customers on your site and clicking “Add to Cart” is only half of the battle.
-Last year, consumers abandoned $24 billion in online merchandise between Black Friday and Cyber Monday.
-On average, 75.6 percent of all online retail orders are abandoned altogether.
-The good news is, Cyber Monday abandonment rates are typically lower than any other day of the year, as customer’s intent to purchase is high as many shoppers assume they will not find a better deal.
+Getting customers on your site and clicking “Add to Cart” is only half the battle.
+In 2017, consumers abandoned $24 billion in online merchandise between Black Friday and Cyber Monday.
+On average, 74.5% of online retail orders are abandoned altogether.
+The good news is, Cyber Monday abandonment rates are typically lower than any other day of the year, as customer’s intent to purchase is high as many shoppers assume that they will not find a better deal.

 Clarify Promotional Pricing

-About 23 percent of shoppers abandon a cart if they can’t calculate the order total up front.
-60 percent of shoppers abandon carts because of high or unexpected fees such as taxes or shipping.
+About 23% of shoppers abandon a cart if they can’t calculate the order total upfront.
+While 60% of shoppers abandon carts because of high or unexpected fees such as taxes or shipping.
 To avoid unexpected costs and totals, be super specific with your pricing language.
 Is the sale price reflected on the page?
 Will it appear once they add the item to the shopping cart?
 Either way, state so next to the product’s price.

 If you can, offer a running total that shoppers can see when they hover over the cart icon.
 If customers can track costs as they shop, they are less likely to be surprised at the end.

 Approximately 19% of shoppers will abandon their cart if they don’t trust the site with their credit card information.
 Another 8% will abandon if there are too few payment options.
 In addition to accepting all major credit cards, accept PayPal and Apple Pay as well so that untrusting customers don’t have to enter their credit card information.

 If you sell more expensive products, Square, a free payment processing and point-of-sale (POS) system, has a feature called Square Installments, which lets customers pay over time while you still receive the full payment upfront.
 This is a tool that any business with a free Square account can use for items ranging from $250 to $10,000.
 Visit Square to sign up for a free account and start offering Installments.